nomad-coe/nomad-parser-cp2k/README.md

     python setup.py install --user
     ```

-- You can test if everything is running fine by running the test script in tests folder:

-    ```shell
-    cd cp2kparser/tests/cp2k_2.6.2
-    python run_tests.py
-    ```

-- If you want to try out parsing for a custom cp2k calculation, place all
-  relevant output and input files inside a common directory and run the
-  following command within that folder:

-    ```shell
-    python -m cp2kparser
-    ```

 # Structure
 Currently the python package is divided the following subpackages:
 - utils: Generic utility classes and base classes